bwiggs/go-nexrad/archive2/readme.md

 This second record is bzip2 compressed.
 It consists of Metadata message types 15, 13, 18, 3, 5, and 2.
 See section 7.3.5.
 This is all related to radar site status.

+The first LDM Compressed Record contains the Archive II messages comprising the Archive II metadata.
+The size of the uncompressed metadata is fixed at 134 messages, ie. 325888 bytes.
+The following table contains the message types in the sequence in which they are placed in the LDM Compressed Record.
+It contains the number of 2432 byte message segments set aside for each message type when they are uncompressed.
+In those instances where the message requires fewer segments than indicated the message type field of the excess message segments will be set to zero.

+Starting with Build 19, Message type 13 will not be included in the Metadata Record.
+The space reserved for this message will be filled with zeros.

 #### 3-N. LDM Compressed Record